 Small Business Crime

-Employee crimes can take many forms – overbilling customers, fake vendor payments, theft of customer credit card information, skimming cash, false expense reporting, check tampering and more.
+Employee crimes can take many forms – overbilling customers, fake vendor payments, skimming cash, false expense reporting, check tampering and more.
 Small businesses are not immune to these risks.
 In fact, according to the Association of Certified Fraud Examiners (ACFE), small businesses are twice as likely to see billing and payroll fraud and four times as likely to suffer from check and payment tampering.1